zriyansh/signoz.io/docs/instrumentation/nodejs.md

 3. **Start the server and start sending data to SigNoz**<br></br>
+   The `tracing.js` file takes care of instantiating tracing for the application.
+You can have look at its content in the GitHub repo.

    :::caution
    Run this command at your terminal after replacing the environment variables applicable for your setup.